marrlab/DomainLab/docs/doc_benchmark_yaml.md

 There are two possible ways of choosing your hyperparameters for the benchmark in domainlab, rand sampling and grid search.
 The decision about which method to use was already done in the previous section be either setting `num_param_samples` (for random sampling) or `mode: grid` (for gridsearch).

-For filling in the sampling description for the into the `Shared params` and the `hyperparameter` section you have the following options:
+For filling in the sampling description for the into the `commonHyperpars2sample` and the `hyperparameter` section you have the following options:

 ### uniform and loguniform distribution
 1. uniform samples in the interval [min, max]